DevMountain/Siri/README.md

 ```

+It would be a good idea to add .DS_Store (and any other platform-specific binaries and potential security risks) to your gitignore as well.

 Now we can run `npm install express --save`.

 Create a server.js file in your repo and begin next steps: